derrickoswald/CIMSpark/README.md

 * opts is pairs of named options in a Map[String,String], where values are "true" or "false", CIM reader specific option names and their meaning are:
   * ch.ninecode.cim.do_about - merge rdf:about elements into rdf:ID elements with the same mRID
+  * ch.ninecode.cim.do_normalize - normalize 1:N relations which are denormalized
   * ch.ninecode.cim.do_deduplication - eliminate duplicates based on CIM mRID or not
   * ch.ninecode.cim.make_edges - generate the Edges RDD and table or not
   * ch.ninecode.cim.do_join - merge CIM files (by UserAttribute) or not